aria-ml/dataeval/docs/concepts/Outliers.md

 Whether you are tasked with trying to find the right dataset to train a model or with verifying someone else's stuff, the Outliers class helps you gain an understanding of the data.

-The [Data Cleaning Guide](../tutorials/EDA_Part1.ipynb) shows how the Outliers class can be used in conjunction with other DataEval classes to explore and clean a dataset.
+The [Data Cleaning Guide](../tutorials/EDA_Part1.ipynb) shows how the Outliers class can be used in conjunction with other {term}`DataEval` classes to explore and clean a dataset.

 ## Theory behind it